Umuzi-org/ACN-syllabus/content/file-and-directory-naming/general/_index.md

 ## Naming files and directories

-People often develop a habit of writing messy and unorganized code initially, only to attempt to improve the naming conventions after the code functions.
-This practice is problematic as it can introduce errors, and developers may overlook important details.
-It is far more advantageous to cultivate good coding habits from the outset.
-While it may seem slower initially, you will ultimately achieve greater efficiency once you become accustomed to it.

 You can organize your files and directories in a logical and consistent manner by using naming conventions.
 The use of naming conventions helps to ensure the correct information can be located, identified, and retrieved from a file system quickly, as well as that it is stored in a secure location.

 ## What should I consider when naming files and directories

 New files and directories (including third-party frameworks) should adhere to the recommended naming conventions, but if a library already exists that has a different style, internal consistency should take precedence.

+## A common pitfall to avoid

+Many times, people start by writing code that's messy and not very organized.
+They only try to make it look neater after it works.
+But this can cause problems because it might make mistakes, and they might miss important things.
+It's better to start with good coding habits from the beginning, even if it seems a bit slower at first.
+Once you get used to it, you'll end up being better and faster at it.

 ## Language specific naming conventions